strings Command in Linux with Examples

 strings -n 20 -f test.exe

-(6) Check version of strings command
+(6) Check the version of the strings command

 strings -v